Skip to main content Skip to footer

 Fender Player II Jazzmaster Limited Edition

-Why It's Cool: Roy Clark once showed the world that a Jazzmaster could tear up a country stage just as easily as a honky-tonk—and the Player II edition brings that spirit roaring back.
+Why We Picked It: Roy Clark once showed the world that a Jazzmaster could tear up a country stage just as easily as a honky-tonk—and the Player II edition brings that spirit roaring back.

 • Player Series Alnico single coils deliver warmth and chime